mukunda-/kayako-stuff/php/simplesaml/Readme.txt

 (5) Test.

-    1. Visit https://localhost to test SimpleSAML admin site.
+    1. Visit https://localhost to test the SimpleSAML admin site.
 The admin password is "securepassword123" by default.
     2. Ignore any SSL certificate errors.
 A self-signed certificate is generated for an https connection (and only https is supported by the nginx config provided).